wekkew/zerda-exam-cpp-foundations/README.md

 #### fill
 It should fill the aircraft with ammo and substract the needed ammo from the ammo_storage.
-If there is not enough ammo than it should fill the F35 types first
+If there is not enough ammo than it should fill the F35 types first If there is no ammo when this method is called it should throw an exception.

 #### fight
 It should take another carrier as a refrence parameter and fire all the ammo